Purging these 14 products will make you healthier

 Old and Improper Shoes: “To avoid damage to ligaments in muscles in the legs and feet, it’s important to ditch shoes whose treads show wear and tear,” says Dr. Paul DeFrino, an orthopedic surgeon specializing in foot and ankles issues at Advocate Christ.
 “Runners should toss shoes after 350 miles and walkers after 500, even if they don’t look old.”

 Make-up: Cleaning supplies are not the only products with potentially harmful chemicals.
 Avoid products with these ingredients as recommended by the EWG: BHA, BHT, parabens, dibutyl phthalate, siloxanes and formaldehyde.
-Dr. Michael Welsch, an Orland Park dermatologist affiliated with Advocate Christ, says that make-up can accumulate bacteria over time and recommends these make-up expiration guidelines: mascara should be thrown out after 3-4 months, lip gloss after six months, liquid foundation and lipstick after a year and powder-based products after two years.
+Make-up can accumulate bacteria over time; consider using these make-up expiration guidelines: mascara should be thrown out after 3-4 months, lip gloss after six months, liquid foundation and lipstick after a year and powder-based products after two years.

 Nail polish and polish remover: White streaks on nails are often the result of polishes and polish removers with formaldehyde.
-Dr. Welsch recommends avoiding nail products with formaldehyde, skipping toe nail polish during the winter and giving all nails periodic breaks from polish.
+Avoid nail products with formaldehyde skip toe nail polish during the winter and give all nails periodic breaks from polish.